yeqown/cassem/README.md

   - [x] Slave node can only respond to read request.
   - [x] Use `gRPC` protocol to communicate.
   - [x] `Watch` `TTL` features support.
+  - [ ] `Lazy Deletion` the expired KV.
+There is a deleting working thread to delete KV from queue, the queue's data is from two part, one is `operation check`, another is `timer check`.
 - [ ] Stateless agent component `cassemagent` to improve client's usability.
   - [ ] Cache config elements, and using `LRU-K` replacing algorithm.
   - [ ] Language independent support `HTTP` and `gRPC` protocol.